 Get Coverage Through a Special Enrollment Period

-The Open Enrollment period for plan year 20189 starts this November and goes through Dec.
+If you are wondering “how do I purchase health insurance in Nevada,” there are a few options with Special Enrollment Periods.
+The Open Enrollment period for plan year 2019 starts this November and goes through Dec.
 15. You might, however, qualify for a Special Enrollment Period if you’ve had certain life changes.
 These changes include, but are not limited to, turning 26, graduating from college, moving to a new ZIP code area or getting a new job within the state.
 If you qualify, start the process of enrolling in a health care plan here.

 Apply for Medicaid